Bound Studio

 Begin your Shibari journey by attending a Learn The Ropes workshop.

 This introductory class will lay a firm foundational understanding of Shibari that will prepare you to proceed to the next level.
-Alternatively, consider our full day format Shibari 100 Series.

 Step 2.